(September 6 2017 note: I have updated this recipe mainly to make sure I could make 6 good size muffins, baked in my ceramic round dishes)

 Besides the obvious breakfast use, you can also eat them as a healthy treat, toasting the two halves, spreading cashew / almond / peanut butter, and squeezing banana slices in between.
 This particular snack was most appreciated by my daughter on one of her dreaded busy Wednesdays (with college classes starting at 8 a.m. and ending at 8:50 p.m. ! )

 I am giving you two versions, one with buckwheat flour (my personal favorite), the other with sorghum and coconut flour (my Significant Other’s).
 However, you need to know that the dough for the second version will not behave the same if you do not have dishes to bake it in.
-The sorghum/coconut version tends to spread out rather than rise up ^^.
+The sorghum/coconut version tends to spread out rather than rise up ^^, that is, if you don’t have the earthenware to bake them in.
 The muffins come out flatter, but still very good.

 Ingredients (makes 6 English muffins)

 – 175 ml / 6 fluid oz non-dairy milk (if you can have dairy go ahead) + 250 ml / 1 cup water

 – 1 tsp unrefined cane sugar (I use light brown cane sugar)